-Syntax Element Description FOR STANDBY Specifies that database being duplicated is to be used as a standby database (see Example 2-75 on page 2-139).
+Syntax Element Description FOR STANDBY Specifies that database being duplicated is to be used as a standby database (see Example 2-81 on page 2-146).
 To create a standby database with the DUPLICATE command you must specify the FOR STANDBY option.
 The DUPLICATE FOR STANDBY command creates the standby database by restoring a standby control file and mounting the standby control file.
-If you specify FROM ACTIVE DATABASE, then RMAN copies the datafiles from the primary to standby database.
-Otherwise, RMAN restores backups of the source database datafiles to the standby database.
+If you specify FROM ACTIVE DATABASE, then RMAN copies the data files from the primary to standby database.
+Otherwise, RMAN restores backups of the source database data files to the standby database.
 RMAN restores the most recent files, unless SET UNTIL is specified.
-If DORECOVER is specified, then RMAN also recovers database.
+If you are duplicating the SPFILE, then specify a unique DB_UNIQUE_NAME in the SPFILE clause.
+If not, then manually set this parameter to a unique value in the PFILE or SPFILE of the auxiliary instance.
+You cannot use TO database_name for a standby database.
+If DORECOVER is specified, then RMAN also recovers the database.
 The standby database is left mounted after duplication is complete.
-You cannot use SET NEWNAME or CONFIGURE AUXNAME to transform the filenames for the online redo logs on the standby database.
+You cannot use SET NEWNAME or CONFIGURE AUXNAME to transform the file names for the online redo logs on the standby database.
 You cannot CONNECT RMAN to the standby database and then use DUPLICATE FOR STANDBY to create an additional standby database.
 To create additional standby databases, connect RMAN to the original primary database and run DUPLICATE FOR STANDBY.
 Note: Although you can use the DUPLICATE command to create a standby database, you cannot use this command to activate a standby database.
-When you connect RMAN to the standby database and the recovery catalog in which the primary database is already registered, RMAN recognizes the standby database and implicitly registers it.
-Do not attempt to use the REGISTER command for the standby database. dupsbyOptionList Specifies options that only apply when creating a standby database.
-See dupsbyOptionList on page 2-129.
+When you connect RMAN to the standby database and the recovery catalog in which the primary database is registered, RMAN recognizes the standby database and implicitly registers it.
+Do not attempt to use the REGISTER command for the standby database.
 TO database_name Specifies the name of the duplicate database.
-This duplicate database will not be a standby database.
+This duplicate database is not a standby database, so this clause cannot be used with FOR STANDBY.
 If you do not specify the SPFILE clause, then the specified database name should match the name in the initialization parameter file of the duplicate database instance, which is the instance to which RMAN is connected as AUXILIARY.
 Otherwise, the database signals an error.
 You cannot use the same database name for the source database and duplicate database when the duplicate database resides in the same Oracle home as the source database.
 However, if the duplicate database resides in a different Oracle home from the source database, then its database name just has to differ from other database names in its Oracle home.
-To simplify administration of duplicate database, Oracle recommends that you use different names for the source and duplicate databases. dupOptionList Specifies options that only apply when creating a duplicate database that is not a standby database.
-See dupOptionList on page 2-131.
+To simplify administration of duplicate database, Oracle recommends that you use different names for the source and duplicate databases.